-The WNAA Summer Exhibition is a major event on the Association's calendar, usually coinciding with the King's Lynn Festival, and for many years the venue has been the historic St Nicholas Chapel, King's Lynn, which provides a large and attractive space in which to showcase members' work.
+The WNAA Summer Exhibition is a major event on the Association's calendar.
+For many years the venue has been the historic St Nicholas Chapel, King's Lynn, which provides a large and attractive space in which to showcase members' work.
 The venue is made available by the Churches Conservation Trust.
 Members are permitted to enter a maximum of four works, and the exhibition is curated by a team of two or three selectors, usually drawn from the WNAA membership.
 The curating team changes annually.

 There are a number of awards presented at the Summer Exhibition.
 The Syd Davison award for the best work in the show is chosen by an invited guest selector.
 Syd was the first chairman of the WNAA, who sadly died in 2004.
 The award, an engraved glass trophy for the winner to keep in perpetuity, was set up in Syd's memory by his wife Joyce.